tearflake/symbolprose/docs/symbolprose.md

 # symbolprose

 > **[about document]**
-> Introduction to *Symbolprose* symbol processing framework
+> Introduction to *Symbolprose*, a symbol processing framework
 >
 > **[intended audience]**
 > Advanced programmers